GSS-Cogs/work-env/README.md

 A virtual environment managment tool for building and running our data transformation pipelines.

 * Fully automate dependency management.
+* Updates itself, once installed you don't need to keep track of anything.
 * Loudly **warn users** where key dependencies are out of sync with live.
 * Avoid establishing a dependency on any one IDE solution.
 * Make it **easy**.